 Today we are posting a discussion about ‘building children’s handwashing habits’ with one of the Children for Health founding Trustees, Anise Waljee (AW) and our director, Clare Hanbury (CH).
 Anise has known Clare for 22 years!
 They have worked together many times and as a creative partnership linked to developing materials that strengthen and deepen adults participatory work with children.
-Anise works in children’s participation in health and education, curriculum development, institutional change etc. Her work takes her over the world to Africa, Asia, and Central Asia etc.
+Anise works in children’s participation in health and education, curriculum development, institutional change etc. Her work takes her all over the world to Africa, Asia, and Central Asia and more!

 CH: Anise, as we develop our messages and resources for Hand Washing, Sanitation, other Hygiene issues and clean water.
 We have to think about about how parents and educators can engage children’s interest in this.
-The message ‘wash your hands with soap after latrine and before you eat’ is so dull isn’t it?
+The message ‘wash your hands with soap after latrine use and before you eat’ is so dull isn’t it?
 I’m not sure it actually is the message we want children to learn anyway (more later!).
 It doesn’t lead to behaviour change even when the children sing it!
-“This is the way we WASH our hands, wash our hands, wash our hands” etc!
+“This is the way we WASH our hands, wash our hands, wash our hands”!

-AW: Oh lord that song is so dated!
+AW: Oh lord, that song is so dated!
 Children can make up their own songs about hands.
-Well, perhaps we need to contextualize the topic, what do we do with hands first of all so children learn to love their hands.
+Well, perhaps we need to contextualize the topic, what do we do with hands first of all so children learn to love their hands?

 CH: Is it that the children become so amazed by hands that they cherish them more?
 Is that the point?

-CH: So how to trigger their interest?
+CH: So, how to trigger their interest?

 CH: Would that work in all cultures?

 AW: Well, yes if we let the teachers call them whatever they use to describe ‘other world’ people.
-I think, but am not sure that every culture will have some fairy tales of other creatures who could be looking at hands
+I think, but am not sure, that every culture will have some fairy tales of other creatures who could be looking at hands.

 CH: What kinds of things might they be looking at?
 What guidance could we give teachers?